w3villa-anshul-yadav/git_practice/readme.md

 # We can see that there are some modification in file

-# If we want to undo these changes untill previous staging area we can do so by
+# If we want to undo these changes until previous staging area we can do so by

 ```
   git restore readme.md